-We are requesting customers to refrain from bringing their own food or drinks onboard, as it increases the risk of fellow passengers and staff, being potentially exposed to contaminated packaging, when having to clear and clean the aircraft.
+As per the health and safety regulations, customers have to refrain from bringing their own food or drinks onboard, as it increases the risk of fellow passengers and staff, being potentially exposed to contaminated packaging, when having to clear and clean the aircraft.

 1.9.
 WHEN WILL THE SLOW LOUNGES REOPEN?

 All SLOW Lounges are currently operating, with the exception of SLOW XS at Lanseria International Airport.

 In line with the necessary health and safety regulations to curb the spread of COVID-19 and as a precautionary measure, we have temporarily halted physical copies of both our inflight magazines, khuluma (kulula.com) and High Life (British Airways) onboard all our flights.

 Digital versions of the magazines can be found at: